In today’s post I’m going to show you how to get rid of your algae FAST by vacuuming your pool manually …

 If your vacuum loses suction during this process, pull the vacuum out and empty the collection bag.

-If that doesn’t work, try turning off the water source and then turning it back on again before lowering it back into the pool.
+If that doesn’t work, try turning off the water source and then turning it back on again before lowering it back into the pool water.

 If you choose to use a sand filter as your vacuum filtration method, you’ll just need to choose the proper setting.

-It’s important to note that this type of filter is not suitable for cleaning pools with a lot of debris or algae.
+It’s important to note that this type of filter system is not suitable for cleaning pools with a lot of debris or algae, and that your water level is going to drop, so be sure to add water back in.

 Other methods of cleaning these pools are preferred and a more extensive algae cleaning may be necessary.